dekobon/product-record-ingestor-exercise/DESIGN.md

   there are multiple reads of the same byte buffer per line
 * Allow for configurable character buffer sizes for `BufferedReader` in order to better tune performance
+* Move formatting of display prices outside of `ProductRecordImpl` into a localization aware resource.
+This would allow for flexible redefinition of how the display price is formatted.
+* Encapsulate `*displayPrice` and `calculate*CalculatorPrice`  methods as lambdas and allow them to be injected into `ProductRecordImpl` if there is a driving need to separate that logic from the domain entity.
+* Tune the `ProductRecord` implementation to match the object relational mapping used for persistence.
+This implementation favors a domain entity model and by such a choice doesn't optimize for some persistence models.
+For more a better discussion on the trade-offs see [here](https://www.mehdi-khalili.com/orm-anti-patterns-part-4-persistence-domain-model).